forax/vector-handle/README.md

 ## available operations
 The lambda used by the variations of the method `apply()` only accept the following operator
-- constants (any static final field): Foo.A_CONSTANT
+- constants (any static final fields): Foo.A_CONSTANT
 - literals: 1, 1L, 1.0f, 1.0
 - parameters (any lambda parameters): x, y, etc
 - Unary operator: -